ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 ## Expected Output

-This project invites you to implement a number comparison program called `converter`.
+This project invites you to implement a number comparison program called `contactsearcher`.
 The program accepts through its command-line a file that contains integer values encoded as text.
-If you run the program with the command `poetry run converter --from-unit Celsius --to-unit Fahrenheit --temperature 22` it produces this output:
+If you run the program with the command `poetry run contactsearcher --from-unit Celsius --to-unit Fahrenheit --temperature 22` it produces this output:

 ```